 Successful prevention of 'attacks' can be achieved through a combination of medicines, lifestyle advice and identifying and then avoiding potential asthma triggers.

-Patient organisations have local groups where you can meet others who have been diagnosed with asthma and undergone treatment.
+Patient organisations have local groups where you can meet others or talk on-line to people who have been diagnosed with asthma and undergone treatment.
 You may also find it helpful to talk about your experience of asthma with others in a similar position.